antshc/testing/MicroserviceTestingStrategy.md

 * Should run in PR gate before the merge

 ## Contract tests

 * Developers should cover internal microservices http clients [pact](https://github.com/pact-foundation/pact-net)
-* Developers should cover events contracts, [McVerifier](https://github.com/khdevnet/mc-verifier) can be used
+* Developers should cover events contracts, [pact messaging](https://github.com/pact-foundation/pact-net/tree/master/samples/OrdersApi) can be used

 #### When to run
 * should run in an independent pipeline when contract tests are updated, all microservices should check to verify compatibility